I have been a senior citizen for quite a while and I’ve thought of a few gift ideas for seniors that won’t cost my loved ones any money.

 What Are Good Gift Ideas for Senior Citizens?

 With that in mind, here are ideas for gifts that seniors might find more valuable than you can imagine.
-Of course, always talk with your senior your plans to help them.
+Of course, always talk with your senior first about your plans to help them.
 Seniors, like everyone else, want to feel in control of their lives, and want to participate in decisions that will affect them.

 - Rearrange cabinets, cupboards and pantries for easiest reach to the most-used items